music-action/code-review-UP-2026/README.md

 - Fork the project on your GitHub account OR join the Github classroom
   - if you fork: UNcheck the option `Copy the main branch only`
 - Clone the project on your local machine
-  - if you forked the project , copy each branch for each exercise, prefix with your name or group name , like 'ICE-GRP1/Exo01'  from /Exo01
   - if you joined the Github classroom, just switch to the branch 'Exo01'
 - open the file `src/12_RefactoringGolf/exo1/kata.ts`
 -  fix indentation first -> to produce a change, on which you can comment/start a review